ibm-cloud-docs/instructlab/gettingstarted.md

     ```
     {: pre}

 1. Optional: Make updates to the taxonomy locally and push the changes back to your fork.
+Example:

+    a.
+In your cloned fork, open the `/instructlab-taxonomy/compositional_skills/linguistics/rhyming_words/qna.yaml` file.

+    b.
+Add another question related to rhyming words.

+        ```txt
+        - answer: 'Here are two rhyming words for "cave":

+            1\.
+Brave

+            2\.
+Gave

+            '
+        question: 'Give me two words that rhyme with cave

+            '

+        ```
+        {: codeblock}

+    c.
+Save the changes and push them to the fork.

+    d.
+Learn more about how to modify the [taxonomy](https://github.com/instructlab/taxonomy) for the model.